akikl/SQLprojects/CODEX Challenge/readme.md

 - 'Survey_Questions_and_Response_Options.pdf':This file contains the survey questions and responses.
 - 'Codex Challenge.pdf': This file contains presentation of insights to the marketing team.

+## Task
+- Check the “Primary_Secondary_Insights.pdf” and answer the questions by analyzing the data provided.
+You can use any tool of your choice (Python, SQL, PowerBI, Tableau, Excel, PowerPoint).
+- You can add more research questions and answer them in your presentation that suits your recommendations.
+- The target audience is the Chief Marketing Officer, you have 15 minutes to present insights to him.
+Make a concise presentation.
+- Be creative with your presentation, audio/video presentation will have more weightage.
+- You can use additional data based on your own research to support your recommendations
+## Insights to be derived.
+- Demographic Insights
+- Consumer Preferences
+- Competition Analysis
+- Marketing Channels and Brand Awareness
+- Brand Penetration
+- Purchase Behavior
+- Product Development
+- Recommendations for CodeX

 ## Overview
 ![image](https://github.com/akikl/SQLprojects/assets/57595385/6fbfcd08-100d-4620-b5d5-b15313c6edee)